-Also, there are also night time nappy pants for older children.
+There are also night time nappy pants for older children.

 Swim nappies don’t really absorb moisture, but they will catch solids so that your baby doesn’t make a mess of their swimmers, or the local pool!
 In fact, most public pools require all infants or children who are not toilet trained to wear swim nappies at all times.

 Eco friendly disposables are a great alternative to regular disposables as they are more biodegradable than regular disposable nappies.
 There are even compostable disposable nappies available.

-Cloth nappies have come a long way since the simple terry towels, pins and pilchers – though there’s also nothing wrong with going the old fashion route!
+Cloth nappies have come a long way since the simple terry towels, pins and pilchers – though there’s also nothing wrong with going the old fashion route.
 Many of us were in terry towel nappies as babies ourselves, so potentially the best source of information for how these work are your own parents!

-The most common type of Modern Cloth Nappies (often referred to as MCNs) is “All In One” nappies that look very similar to a disposable nappy.
-Basically, they have a waterproof shell, a moisture-wicking layer against your baby’s skin and absorbent material in between.
+The most common type of modern cloth nappies (often referred to as MCNs) is “all in one” nappies that look very similar to a disposable nappy.
+Basically, they have a waterproof shell, a moisture-wicking layer against your baby’s skin, and absorbent material in between.

 Some have inserts that can be added and removed for additional absorbency, and also to make washing and drying quicker.
-These can be called “All in twos”.
+These can be called “all in twos”.

 The other main type of MCNs are fitted nappies with covers.
-There are very similar in appearance to the All in one style nappies, except they don’t have a waterproof layer attached, so you need a separate cover.
+There are very similar in appearance to the “all in one” style nappies, except they don’t have a waterproof layer attached, so you need a separate cover.
 Washing and drying is a bit quicker and easier without the waterproof shell, though you lose the convenience of having a complete nappy.

 At the end of the day, it’s totally up to you what nappies suit your family, your budget, your lifestyle and your baby best.